+ LR-Icons

 However, getting accepted and staying in compliance over the course of ten years until your forgiveness event takes time, effort, and organization.
 Changes to program eligibility and IDR requirements that happen periodically in response to economic and political events can be challenging to navigate.
 Additionally, if you are in a financial position to pay off your student loan debt faster than 10 years, it could be preferable to take that route and save money on interest.
 Unfortunately, once you’re in the PSLF program, you cannot make extra monthly payments to accelerate your forgiveness event.

-If you have questions about qualifying for PSLF, a student loan specialist at GradFin can help you understand all your repayment options, and help you determine if PSLF is the right program for you.
+If you have questions about qualifying for PSLF, our student loan specialists can help you understand all your repayment options, and help you determine if PSLF is the right program for you.
 Learn more here.

 Final Words: Public Service Loan Forgiveness